InfoBiTS – Foster Digital Competences of Older Adults

 The aim of the research is to prepare older adults for the digital world.
 To this end, digital competences are to be taught in order to enable and facilitate the participation of older adults in the digital world on the one hand and on the other hand to create the foundations so that they can have a say in social issues relating to digital topics.
 The area of participation in the digital world primarily includes networking, such as contact with family members via social networks or video telephony.
 In the area of social issues, for example, security aspects such as data storage or video surveillance may be involved.
-The aim is not primarily to enable older adults to use technical equipment, but rather to promote their acceptance and understanding of technology.
-To this end, computer science basics, such as aspects of networking and security, are to be taught and the self-concept and technical expertise of older adults is to be strengthened.
-The focus here is on mediation at the tablet.
-The aim is to make it possible to transfer what has been learned to other computer systems.
+The main goal is not to enable older people to use technical devices, but to promote device and program/app independent skills.

 Based on school curricula, framework requirements and educational standards from the field of computer science education in schools as well as relevant topics with a current relevance to everyday life and interests of the target group, a curriculum for non-technical seniors will be developed and contents for four thematic modules will be selected.
 The modules will be implemented in the form of a tablet app containing learning content, tasks and evaluation questionnaires.
 With regard to geragogics, the tablet course will be integrated into a workshop and the tablets with the InfoBiTS-App will be provided.
 Thus, the aspects of learning with peers, learning in a protected space and quick help with questions and problems are addressed.

 Currently the InfoBiTS-App is in the evaluation phase.